Meditsinskaya Tekhnika

 Meditsinskaya Tekhnika (Медицинская техника, English: Medical Engineering) is a bimonthly Russian peer-reviewed scientific journal established in 1967 and covering the field of biomedical engineering.
-The editor-in-chief is Sergey V. Selishchev (since 2008).
+The self-stated main aim of the journal is to "promptly provide information on the most striking, advanced Russian research in the field of development, production and application of medical equipment."

+The journal covers the fields of biomedical technology and administration, and their development.
+This includes the development of technology for diagnosis and therapy, information storage and retrieval, and hospitals and patient care.
 An English translation is published by Springer Science+Business Media (Springer New York) under the title Biomedical Engineering (since 1967).